tzijnge/FloHsm/README.md

 ```

 ## Usage
+### Generate code
 ```
 python FloHsm.py statemachine.txt
 ```
 See Source/Generated/TestCompositeState for an example.
 Open the .puml file in plantuml and have a look at the test for using the generated code in C++

 For now, FloHsm does not parse the @startuml and @enduml keywords that are required by PlantUml.
 The solution is to write the state machine description in a text file sm.txt.
 This file is used for FloHsm.
 A second file sm.puml only contains the following lines and is used to render the diagram in PlantUml
 ```
 @startuml
 !include sm.txt
 @enduml
 ```

+### Using the generated state machine
+After running FloHsm.py, most of your state machine code is generated, but there are two things that the tool cannot generate.
+The implementation of the actions and the guards.
+You need to write them yourself in your state machine class.
+They are however present in as pure virtual functions in the state machine base class from which your state machine derives, so you just need to override and implement them.
+You also need to initialize the state machine before use.

+In short
+- Derive your state machine class from *StateMachineBase*
+- Implement al pure virtual functions from *StateMachineBase* (the actions and guards)
+- Make sure to call *InitStateMachine()* from your state machine class before using it, e.g. from the constructor or an init method
+- Calling the event methods (inherited from *StateMachineBase*, you don't need to do anything here) on your state machine will now cause state transitions, execution of actions, etc...

 ## Examples
 There are a couple of tests that demonstrate most of the FloHsm capabilities.
 Please find them in ```Source/Generated/Test*```.
 There is a .puml file for viewing in PlantUml and a .txt file that is used for FloHsm.
 Generate the state machine files and run the tests.
 This is as easy as building the project in Visual Studio 2017 and running the test executable.
 The tests should be easy to compile on other platforms and compilers, but development and testing was only done on Windows with Visual Studio